corrode/corrode.github.io/content/drafts/async.md

 means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.

+On top of it, writing async code is a mental burden.
+The entirety of async Rust is a minefield of leaky abstractions.

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is single-threaded by default and does **not** require types to be `Send` and `'static`.